Azaro1805/Vi-home-Assignment/README.md

 - **Other:**
    - Null values in the specified subset ("date" and "ticker") are eliminated from the dataset to maintain data integrity for further analysis.
 The number of removed rows is logged for reference.
    - Results and intermediate data are stored in well-structured folders within the S3 Bucket, ensuring a clear and organized layout for easy navigation and future reference.
+   - In the future, if the starting dataset becomes larger, my approach would involve first transferring it to the Glue Catalog, leveraging Athena and Spark for partitioning.
+This strategy aims to enhance efficiency and streamline subsequent data processing tasks.

 ## Bonus - CloudFormation